-• Section 75 of the Town and Country Planning (Scotland) Act 1997 as amended by the Planning Etc. (Scotland) Act 2006.

-Section 69 of the Local Government (Scotland) Act 1973
+- Section 75 of the Town and Country Planning (Scotland) Act 1997 as amended by the Planning Etc. (Scotland) Act 2006. - Section 69 of the Local Government (Scotland) Act 1973

-Section 75 of the Town and Country Planning (Scotland) Act 1997 (as amended by the 2006 Act) provides that a person may either by agreement with the Planning Authority or unilaterally enter into a planning obligation restricting or regulating the use of land in the district of the Planning Authority, either permanently or during such a period as may be prescribed by the agreement or obligation.
-Section 75 Agreements may include financial provisions.
+Section 75 of the Town and Country Planning (Scotland) Act 1997 (as amended by the 2006 Act) provides that a person may either by agreement with the Planning Authority or unilaterally enter into a planning obligation.
+A planning obligation may restrict or regulate the development or use of land in the district of the Planning Authority, either permanently or during such a period as may be prescribed by the obligation, or may require payment of a specified amount, an amount to be determined in accordance with the obligation, or periodical sums.
 Any agreement or obligation to which the owner of the land is a party may be recorded in the Register of Sasines or registered in the Land Register of Scotland and become binding on all future owners of the land affected by the agreement or obligation.
 Any breach of the agreement or obligation is enforceable by the Planning Authority.